About

 Volunteer and Make New Friends

-• The Cruising Committee plans all of our boating events – it’s a great way to meet fellow boaters and learn trip planning and more
+The Cruising Committee plans all of our boating events – it’s a great way to meet fellow boaters and learn trip planning skills.

-• The Dock Committee makes sure that our water facilities, including the Party Dock, are kept neat, clean, and safe for the enjoyment of all.
-The annual Spring cleanup is a great way to engage with fellow members
+The Dock Committee ensures our water facilities, including the Party Dock, are kept neat, clean, and safe for all to enjoy.

-• The Nominating Committee helps identify suitable Board of Directors Candidates and ensure they are well-prepared for these very important roles in the Club.
-Contract: nomcom@fcyc.com
+The Nominating Committee helps identify suitable Board of Directors Candidates and ensure they are well-prepared for these very important roles in the Club.
+Contact: nomcom@fcyc.com

 Craig Douglas